 A simplified circuit sketch, config_02202100.PDF, in the repo directory docs/description, shows the pins and internal switches for the various configurations that use the internal op-amp and two comparators in the ‘L431.
 Reference to this sketch may be helpful in following the following.

 One method of shutting down the pwm is to measure the voltage at the capacitor/zener junction.
 R115 and R119 form a voltage divider for input to the processor.
 Several variations are possible.
-One is to use a high value resistors that draws very little current from the output, e.g. 4M|210K.
+One is to use a high value resistor that draws very little current from the output, e.g. 4M|210K.
 That divider impedance is too large for the processor ADC; 50K is about the amount where variable leakages begin to affect the ADC readings.
 To handle this an op-amp follower, a TLV521 (IC101) option is provided.
 The op-amp output feeds PA7 and PB2.
 PB2 can be configured for comparator 1 input (COMP1_INP).
 PA7 [‘L431-ADC1_IN12] for the ADC measurement.
 DAC1 can be configured to connect to the comparator minus (COMP1_INM).
 The comparator output can be configured to internally activate the break-input (BKIN2) to timer TIM1 and immediately turn off the timer output pin driving the FET.
 If the comparator is not used, or not available in the case of using the ‘F405 or ‘F446 processors, the program must rely upon the ADC measurement and turn off the FET.
 This of course is not immediate and until the software detects the over-voltage and turns off the FET, the zener must dissipate the power.
 The comparator scheme is hardware and not software dependent, and in fact, it might be possible to eliminate the zener.

 Another variation is a second output diode, PMEG10020 (D109).
 This isolates the battery module from the voltage divider.
 With the voltage divider isolated, the divider is no longer a continuous drain on the battery module.
 Smaller resistors can be used for the R115|R119 voltage divider and the op-amp follower eliminated, e.g. 64K|3.3K.
 However, the voltage measured by the divider is higher than the battery module voltage due to the diode drop.
 But, the bms BQ can measure the total battery module voltage, but the measurement take much longer (but is 16b adc rather than 12b).